Victor Vescovo

-Victor Lance Vescovo (born 1966) is an American private equity investor, retired naval officer, space tourist and undersea explorer.
+Victor Lance Vescovo (born February 10, 1966) is an American private equity investor, retired naval officer, sub-orbital spaceflight participant, and undersea explorer.

-He is a co-founder and managing partner of private equity company Insight Equity Holdings.
-Vescovo achieved the Explorers Grand Slam by reaching the North and South Poles and climbing the Seven Summits, and he then visited the deepest points of all Earth's five oceans during the Five Deeps Expedition of 2018–2019.
+He was a co-founder and managing partner of private equity company Insight Equity Holdings from 2000 to 2023.
+Vescovo achieved the Explorers Grand Slam by reaching the North and South Poles and climbing the Seven Summits.
+He visited the deepest points of all of Earth's five oceans during the Five Deeps Expedition of 2018–2019.

 Early life

 Vescovo grew up in Dallas, Texas, where he graduated from St. Mark's School of Texas.
 He earned a bachelor's degree in Economics and Political Science from Stanford University, a master's degree in Defense and Arms Control Studies (Political Science) from the Massachusetts Institute of Technology, and an MBA from Harvard Business School where he was a Baker scholar.

 Military service

 Vescovo served 20 years in the U.S. Navy Reserve as an intelligence officer, retiring in 2013 as a Commander (O-5).
+On January 10, 2025, Secretary of the Navy Carlos Del Toro announced the second ship of the Explorer class of ocean surveillance ships will be named the USNS Victor Vescovo (T-AGOS 26) after Vescovo.
+Victoria Vescovo Webster, Vescovo's sister, was named ship sponsor.